pfrazee/eco/README.md

 This might be solved with some form of coordination (eg a version vector) so that updates are only applied once the schema has been updated.

+A simple solution would disallow objects to be changed or removed after they are added (the dataset would be grow-only).

 **Is it possible to detect when states have become irreconcilable?**

 Eg a node errors while applying an update, or a node makes a bad update and other nodes reject the message.

 One solution might be to publish a checksum of the current state and allow nodes to compare.
 To do repairs, the owner node could publish a checkpoint (a state-dump) and force all other nodes to reset to that checkpoint.

+**Can updates be batched in SSB messages?**

+You could decrease the SSB overhead by grouping multiple ECO messages in one SSB message.
+The simplest solution puts multiple ECO messages in an ordered array.
+Whether this makes a significant enough difference or has any kind of drawback, I'm not sure.